 One mean spirited decision intended to end the effort to end slavery led to one million dead and the end of slavery anyway.

-I spent some time this weekend comparing prosecutors and other legal eagles, who were all hoping to get the job of Attorney General.
+I spent some time this weekend at a political event comparing prosecutors and other legal eagles, who were all hoping to get the job of Attorney General.
 They were Candidates General, I guess.
 Trump was mentioned, and somewhere along the line, Dred Scott was mentioned as well.
 I turned to a highly placed official sort of dude and said, “Did you know that Dred Scott lived in Minnesota?”
 He did not know that.
 So I asked a couple of other people if they knew, and they did not.
-Finally I found the smartest person in the room and he didn’t know either.
+Finally I found the smartest person in the room and she didn’t know either.

 So I wrote this: